 What Is the Difference Between a Counseling and Psychology Degree?

 Get information about the differences between degrees in counseling and psychology.
 Learn about the possible curriculum, career choices and concentrations in both fields.
-Schools offering Mental Health Counseling degrees can also be found in these popular choices.
+Schools offering Psychology degrees can also be found in these popular choices.

 Differences Between Counseling and Psychology Degrees

 There are many differences between counseling and psychology degrees and their respective fields.
 The counseling field requires a master's degree in order to be licensed and practice as a counselor.
 However, a psychologist must typically complete a doctoral degree in psychology to practice independently.
 There are various areas of specialization in both counseling and psychology, opening a variety of career paths.

 Important Facts about Degrees in Counseling and Psychology